LearnersGuild/talent/architecture-design.md

 When an action occurs, Redux receives the object sent by the action, that then runs the action against a switch statement.
 Our switch statement is located within reducers/reducer-learner.jsx.
 It returns the payload to the index.jsx file within reducers, which then sets a key, learners, to the returned payload.
 This is then passed into client/index.js, which is used to create the store, through the Provider and Redux's createStore function

-Next up, we will discus the components and the containers.
+Next up, we will discuss the components and the containers.
 App is our root component.
 App renders TalentNavbar at the top of every page.

 TalentNavbar is a component that links to various collections of learners, based on its title.
 Currently, we have Home, which links to / (which renders current learners), Alumni, which links to /alumni, All Learners, which links to /learners, and Search By Skills, which links to /skills.